Communication

 Evidence Supporting Information Gathering and Organization

-3.1 Privacy and Security Training
+3.1 Privacy and Security Training Certificate

-3.2 Home Health: MRC and CCCP Meditech Documentation
+3.2 Home Health: MRC and CCCP Meditech Documentation Certificate

-3.3 Introduction to Critical Care Flowsheet
+3.3 Introduction to Critical Care Flowsheet Certificate

-3.4 Recognize Risks and Behaviors
+3.4 Recognize Risks and Behaviours Certificate

 Problem-Solving and Decision-Making